Cavity Optomechanical Probe of Gravity Between Massive Mechanical Oscillators: Results

 corresponding to a probe tone signal-to-noise ratio ${\rm SNR}_{\rm shot} = \sqrt{\overline{n}_p} \sim 10$ when $\omega_p = \omega_c$.
 By appropriately adjusting the driving alternating voltage, it is plausible to reach the driven motion $x_s = 5\ \si{\mu m}$ of the source mass $M_2$ when it is driven with a frequency equal to $\omega'_1$.
 Since $\phi = \arg \overline{a}+\phi_p -\phi_s -\pi, \overline{a} = \sqrt{\eta_c \kappa}\alpha_{l}e^{-i\phi_l}/(\kappa /2-i\overline{\Delta})$ while $\phi_{l}$, $\phi_{p}$, $\phi_{s}$ are adjustable, it is possible to set $\phi$ to any value between $-\pi$ and $\pi$.
 Here, $\arg \overline{a}, \phi_p, \phi_s$ is chosen to be $0,0,-\pi$ respectively.
 Under these values of parameters, the amplitude of gravitational driving force and probe tone driving force are $F_G = 6.4\ \si{aN}$ and $F_p = 365.5\ \si{aN}$, with the ratio $r = F_G / F_p = 1.75\times 10^{-2}$.

 Based on the above data, plausible experimental parameters describing the system can be obtained, as provided in Table~\ref{tab:table1}.

-Under these parameters, transmission spectra $|t_p|^2$ of the system can be plotted, as shown in Fig. \ref{fig:fig5}, where $\Delta |t_p|^2 = |t_{pG}|^2 - |t_{p0}|^2$ is introduced to characterize the change in the transmission due to gravitational driving.

-As can be seen in Fig. \ref{fig:fig5}, gravitational driving induces variation $\Delta |t_p|^2 = |t_{p0}|^2 - |t_{pG}|^2$ in the transmission rate $|t_p|^2$.
+Under these parameters, transmission spectra $|t_p|^2$ of the system can be plotted, as shown in Fig.~\ref{fig:fig5}, where $\Delta |t_p|^2 = |t_{pG}|^2 - |t_{p0}|^2$ is introduced to characterize the change in the transmission due to gravitational driving.
+As can be seen in Fig.~\ref{fig:fig5}, gravitational driving induces variation $\Delta |t_p|^2 = |t_{p0}|^2 - |t_{pG}|^2$ in the transmission rate $|t_p|^2$.
 Notably, the transmission spectrum experiences significant variations, particularly near $\omega = \omega'_1$, where, under plausible experimental parameters, the maximum variation in $|t_{pG}|^2$ in the presence of gravity compared to its absence $|t_{p0}|^2$ can reach up to $\Delta |t_p|^2_{\rm max} \approx 0.023$.
 Here, the deviation due to the shot noise of the probe tone is considered.

-Following \cite{Liu2021}, the measurement time $\tau$ for a single datapoint along the spectral curves in Fig. \ref{fig:fig5} is given by
+Following~\cite{Liu2021}, the measurement time $\tau$ for a single datapoint along the spectral curves in Fig.~\ref{fig:fig5} is given by:

-where $S_{\rm eff}^f$ is the effective force noise spectrum, defined as
+where $S^{\rm eff}_f$ is the effective force noise spectrum, defined as

 The terms $S^{\rm ZP}_f$, $S^T_f$, $S^E_f$, $S^{\rm qba}_f$, and $S^{\rm imp}_f$ represent the contributions from zero-point mechanical noise, thermal noise, external vibration noise, quantum backaction noise, and imprecision noise, respectively, given by